Distillery-Dev/ComfyUI-serverless/README.md

 # ComfyUI Discomfort Extension

+You have an awesome collection of workflows, carefully crafted and curated.
+Individually they work great, but making them work *together* -- deciding which ones to use, chaining their results, iterating workflows, etc -- is a pain.
+You have to open a workflow, run it manually, then decide which workflow to use next, run it manually again, check its results, etc...

+What if you could just write script that would tell ComfyUI exactly what it must do for you?

+I built Discomfort to resolve this.
+Discomfort is a ComfyUI extension that **allows ComfyUI to be fully run via code**.

-A ComfyUI extension that enables **loop-based workflow execution** with dynamic data flow between iterations.
-Discomfort enables stateful run of ComfyUI workflows, allowing for conditionals and iterations to be made -- all without touching the ComfyUI original code.
+(1) Discomfort enables **stateful run of ComfyUI workflows**, exposing its variables in Python and allowing them to be fully manipulated via code.

+(2) Discomfort allows users to **create conditionals and iterations** through two tricks: using nested ComfyUI runs that processes, and some clever handling the workflow JSON objects.

+(3) Discomfort also allows users to **utilize partial workflows** (ex: a workflow that only contains sampling logic, another that only loads ControlNet, etc.), obviating the need to manually stitch workflow parts.

+(4) Discomfort **does not touch ComfyUI's core code** and is fully compatible with ComfyUI's license; it fully leverages on ComfyUI's execution logic and is expected to work stably with future versions of ComfyUI.

+Discomfort is 100% built on Python and is designed to be easy to use and learn.

 ## ⚠️ Current Status: Core Functionality Partially Operational

-**IMPORTANT**: The core `run_sequential()` functionality is **sort of working**, but it remains in active development and testing.
+**IMPORTANT**: The core `run_sequential()` functionality is **working**, but it remains in active development and testing.
 While we have achieved successful executions in basic test cases, full robustness across all scenarios is not yet achieved.
-IMPORTANT: the project is under a major refactoring -- refer to the CURRENT ISSUES section below.
+IMPORTANT: the project is under a major refactoring.

 ### What IS Working ✅
 - **DiscomfortPort nodes**: Individual nodes function correctly in ComfyUI workflows, supporting INPUT (data injection), OUTPUT (data extraction), and PASSTHRU (data propagation) modes.
 Ports handle type-agnostic data passing, with serialization/deserialization for outputs.
 - **Port discovery**: `discover_ports()` successfully analyzes workflows, identifies DiscomfortPorts, classifies their modes (INPUT/OUTPUT/PASSTHRU), infers data types from connections, and computes topological execution order.
 - **Workflow stitching**: `stitch_workflows()` can merge multiple workflow JSONs by renumbering nodes/links, preserving connections, and enabling cross-workflow data flow via shared unique IDs.
-- **Supporting nodes**: DiscomfortFolderImageLoader and DiscomfortImageDescriber work independently for batch image loading and AI-based description generation.
 - **Basic testing**: Test nodes like DiscomfortExtenderWorkflowRunner successfully execute workflows via `run_sequential()`, including data injection/extraction for single-iteration runs.
 Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension pipelines) complete with correct outputs.
-- **`run_sequential()` basics**: The method is a *WORK IN PROGRESS* but already executes workflows on a nested ComfyUI server, injects data into INPUT ports via pre-prompt manipulation (replacing with DiscomfortDataLoader), and extracts from OUTPUT ports (BUT via history inspection, NOT via the WorkflowContext object as it should).
+- **`run_sequential()` basics**: The method is a *WORK IN PROGRESS* but already executes workflows on a nested ComfyUI server.

 ### What is NOT Working ❌
 - **Full iteration support**: While single-iteration execution works, multi-iteration loops (e.g., cross-iteration data flow) are untested and may require additional fixes for state preservation.